This section contains a general overview of topics that you will learn in this lesson.

 Build a browser form which collects Email, Country, Zip Code, Password and Password Confirmation fields.
 It should use live inline validation to inform the user whether a field is properly filled in or not.
 That means highlighting a field red and providing a helpful error message until it has been filled in properly.

 - Set up a blank HTML document

 - Think about how you would set up the different form elements and their accompanying validators.
 What objects and functions will you need?
 A few minutes of thought can save you from wasting an hour of coding.
 The best thing you can do is whiteboard the entire solution before even touching the computer.

 - Write the simple form elements.

 - Don’t forget to style validations with CSS by using the

 This section contains questions for you to check your understanding of this lesson on your own.
 If you’re having trouble answering a question, click it and review the material it links to.

-- Understand the importance of validating HTML forms before submitting them to a server.
+- Explain the importance of validating HTML forms before submitting them to a server.

-- Understand forms can also be validated without using Constraint Validation API, which is useful in certain cases.
+- Could forms also be validated without using Constraint Validation API?